Drafting a policy

 - The waiver option should apply only to the grant of rights, not to deposit in the repository.
+That is, authors should deposit their new articles in the repository even when they obtain waivers.
 (More under waivers below.)

 - The policy needn't require faculty to make deposits themselves.
-The deposits may be made by others (such as student workers) on behalf of faculty, provided that faculty make the appropriate versions of their articles available for deposit.
+The deposits may be made by others (librarians, faculty assistants, student workers, etc.) on behalf of faculty, provided that faculty make the appropriate versions of their articles available for deposit.
 For simplicity in what follows, we will refer to depositors as faculty, but will mean to include others acting on behalf of faculty.

-- The policy should specify that the deposited version should be the final version of the author's peer-reviewed manuscript.
+- The policy should specify that the deposited version should be the final version of the author's peer-reviewed manuscript, sometimes called the accepted author manuscript (AAM).
 This version contains the text approved by peer review.
 It should also include all the charts, graphics, and illustrations which the author has permission to deposit.
-It may include post-review copy-editing done collaboratively between author and journal.
-It need not include any post-review copy editing done unilaterally by the journal, the journal's pagination, or the journal's look and feel.
+It should include post-review copy-editing done collaboratively between author and journal.
+It need not include any post-review copy editing done unilaterally by the journal.
+Nor need it include the journal's pagination, file format, or look and feel.

 - This could be mentioned in the policy itself or simply made an implementation practice.

-- The published version should only replace the author's manuscript when the published version allows at least as many reuse rights as the author's manuscript.
+- The VOR should only replace the AAM when the VOR allows at least as many reuse rights as the AAM.
 Some publishers will be happy to make this substitution in order to prevent the circulation of multiple versions.
-However, when the published version carries a more restrictive license than the author's manuscript, then the author's manuscript should not be removed from the repository.
+However, when the VOR carries a more restrictive license than the AAM, then the VOR should be deposited alongside the AAM, and the latter should remain in the repository.

-- Sherpa RoMEO keeps a list of publishers willing to allow deposit of the published version.
+- SHERPA RoMEO keeps a list of publishers willing to allow deposit of the VOR.

-- The policy should require faculty to deposit their peer-reviewed manuscripts at the time of acceptance for publication, or no later than the date of publication.
+- The policy should require faculty to deposit at the time a new article is accepted for publication, or no later than the date of publication.

-- The policy should make clear that the institution will always grant waivers, no questions asked.
-Faculty needn't meet a burden of proof or offer a justification which might be accepted or rejected.
-To prevent needless fear or confusion on this point, the policy should refer to "obtaining" a waiver, or "directing" that a waiver be granted, rather than "requesting" a waiver.
+- The policy should make clear that the institution will always grant waivers (or opt-outs), no questions asked.
+Faculty needn't offer a justification or meet a burden of proof.
+To prevent fear or confusion on this point, the policy should refer to "obtaining" a waiver, or "directing" that a waiver be granted, rather than "requesting" a waiver.

 - To allay potential faculty concerns that an institution may override a waiver in the future, the waiver should contain language that it may not be revoked by the institution.

-- The waiver option should apply only to the grant of rights to the institution (also called the license or the permission), not to the deposit in the repository.
-Faculty should deposit their articles in the repository even if they obtain waivers.
-At least initially these would be dark or non-OA deposits.
+- Waivers (or opt-outs) should apply only to the license or grant of rights to the institution, not to the deposit in the repository.
+Faculty should deposit their articles in the repository even when they obtain waivers.
+At least initially, these would be dark or non-OA deposits.

 - Faculty who want waivers for separate publications should obtain separate waivers.
 Institutions should not offer "standing waivers" that apply to all future publications from a given faculty member.
 Standing waivers would defeat the purpose of shifting the default to permission for OA.